grommet/grommet/src/js/components/RadioButtonGroup/README.md

 **options**

 Required.
 Options can be either a string or an object.
+    Each option is rendered as a single RadioButton.

 ```
 [string]